1F47E/commi/README.md

 ## License

 Code is released under the MIT License.

+## Special thanks to
+Sonnet 3.5